CS-BIO/TopDr/README.md

-# TorDr: [Topology-Aware Deep Learning on Higher-Order Structures for Drug Response Prediction]
+# TorDr: Topology-Aware Deep Learning on Higher-Order Structures for Drug Response Prediction

-This repository provides the official implementation of the paper **"[Topology-Aware Deep Learning on Higher-Order Structures for Drug Response Prediction]"**.
+This repository provides the official implementation of the paper **"Topology-Aware Deep Learning on Higher-Order Structures for Drug Response Prediction"**.

 Below is the overall framework of the paper: